-Addiction to Inhalants
+Addiction To Inhalants

-Even though national surveys indicate that 21.7 million Americans have used inhalants at least once in their lives, inhalant abuse is less common than other drugs, and most cases occur in more isolated regions.
+Even though national surveys indicate that 21.7 million Americans have used inhalants at least once in their lives, inhalant addiction and abuse is less common than with other drugs, and most cases occur in more isolated regions.
 However, inhalants do have addictive qualities.
 The danger of an inhalant addiction shouldn’t be overlooked just because it is less common than others.

 People who use inhalants on a regular basis over a long period of time can develop a physical and psychological dependence on the substance.

 Inhalant use is most prevalent among teenagers.
-Studies suggest that between 13.1% and 16.1% of 8 graders use inhalants, which is approximately the same percentage that use marijuana.
+Studies suggest that between 13.1% and 16.1% of eighth graders use inhalants, which is approximately the same percentage that use marijuana.
 People who are unable to control their inhalant use despite knowing the negative consequences and health effects are generally considered to have an addiction.
 Even those with an overwhelming desire to stop abusing inhalants may be unable to do so.
-The ready availability of inhalants at home and in stores may make it difficult for someone with a severe addiction to quit on their own.
+The ready availability of Inhalants at home and in stores may make it difficult for someone with a severe addiction to quit on their own.

 Understanding Inhalants